Drupal

 Less is more

 Every web project is different.
 Even CMS with a great deal of out-of-the-box functionality don’t meet everyone’s or every project’s needs.
 Drupal’s design takes this into account and goes for maximum reduction of means in its core.
 All additional functionality is added to Drupal via plug-in modules.
 In the Drupal community, there’s a saying: “There’s a module for that!” and it’s usually true.
 Among the thousands of well-documented contributed modules compatible with the current version, you will find almost anything you need.
-This is one of the strengths of a large open source community: developers’ individual efforts are voluntarily submitted to the project’s central platform, where they are available to anyone as well as maintained and improved by the community.
+This is one of the strengths of a large open source community: developers’ individual efforts are voluntarily submitted to the project’s central platform, where they are available to anyone free of charge, maintained and improved by the community.

-Those who want to save themselves the time of choosing, installing, and configuring modules can choose to start their project with one of more than 140 Drupal installation profiles and distributions.
+Those who want to save themselves the time of choosing, installing, and configuring modules can decide to start their project with one of more than 140 Drupal installation profiles and distributions.
 These are tailored to solve typical use cases like e-commerce, event organisation, school or academic department websites, intranet, publishing of various kinds, and more.
 They are free and freely available, just like their constituent components.

 Rethinking and lateral thinking